How Digital Transformation Can Greatly Improve Your IT Operations

 A note for the “late adopters” of technology systems: Information and communications technologies (ICT) can be used to support many of your business activities, from internal business systems to business communications to electronic commerce.

-In the first part of this series, we explored the role that storage virtualization plays in digital transformation, resulting in an improved customer experience.
+In the first part of this series, we explored the role that storage virtualization plays in digital transformation, resulting in an improved client experience.
 In this second part, we’ll look at ways to digitally transform operations by creating a high-performance, cost-effective hyper-converged infrastructure.

 Businesses are increasingly migrating away from siloed IT solutions dedicated to operations or departments and toward platform models that integrate functions such as data storage and network management.
 This hyper-converged approach is a trend that is already transforming IT delivery.